 Northeast Ohio’s Most Comprehensive Program for Sickle Cell Disease in Children

-The Sickle Cell Anemia Center offered at the Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals Rainbow Babies & Children’s Hospital is home to the largest inherited blood disorders program in northeast Ohio.
-In cooperation with local and regional pediatricians and family physicians, we help more than 250 children manage the disease and reach their full potential as thriving adults.
+The Angie Fowler Adolescent & Young Adult Cancer Institute at University Hospitals Rainbow Babies & Children’s Hospital includes The Sickle Cell Anemia Center.
+This center is home to the largest inherited blood disorders program in northeast Ohio.
+In cooperation with local and regional pediatricians and family physicians, we help more than 250 children manage the disease.
+We aim for all our pediatric patients to reach their full potential as thriving adults.

 What is Sickle Cell Disease?